Neil Aggett: Honours and legacy

-The South African Medical Association, a non-statutory, professional association for public- and private-sector medical practitioners in South Africa never recognized the tireless deeds for the underprivileged by Dr. Neil Aggett and subsequent torture leading to his death at John Vorster Prison, Johannesburg.
+On the 40th anniversary of his death, on 6 February 2022, there was a commemoration to honour Aggett at Westpark Cemetery, organised by the Kathrada Foundation.
+His de facto widow Liz Floyd addressed the group, and paid tribute to George Bizos, Max Coleman, and Frank Dutton, who fought for justice for Aggett and other detainees.
+Many other former friends and activists, including Prema Naidoo, attended, and his sister Jill Burger sent a message from the UK.

+Neil Aggett Labour Studies Unit

 The Neil Aggett Labour Studies Unit (NALSU) at Rhodes University is named in honour of Aggett.

 Neil Aggett Memorial Lecture

-The Annual Neil Aggett Memorial Lecture is held at Kingswood College, Grahamstown.
-Aggett attended Kingswood College from 1964-1970.The lecture focuses on memories of Neil Aggett and looks at the concept of injustice and what injustice is, and how we, as a society, face more injustices than ever before.
-Dr Amitabh Mitra, was a special guest at the year 2019 lecture as he presented the school with a charcoal drawing that he drew of Neil Aggett.
-This drawing is one of very few visual representations of Aggett and will be displayed in the Kingswood College Museum.
+The annual Neil Aggett Memorial Lecture is held at Aggett's old school, Kingswood College.
+The lecture focuses on memories of Aggett and looks at the concept of injustice and injustice.
+Amitabh Mitra was a special guest at the 2019 lecture, when he presented the school with a charcoal drawing that he had drawn of Aggett.
+This drawing is displayed in the Kingswood College Museum.